PowerShell/PSResourceGet/help/Set-PSResourceRepository.md

 The Set-PSResourceRepository cmdlet sets information for a registered repository.

 ## EXAMPLES
 These examples are run independently of each other and assume the repositories used are already registered.
-The 'PassThru' parameter used with Set-PSResourceRepository is only used to display the changes made to the repository and is not mandatory.
+The `-PassThru` parameter used with Set-PSResourceRepository is only used to display the changes made to the repository and is not mandatory.
 ### Example 1
 ```powershell
 PS C:\> Get-PSResourceRepository -Name "PoshTestGallery"